IBM/Hybrid-Cloud-Applications-and-Services/README.md

 5. Then go to the **deployment_artifacts** directory and move your **airlines.war** file to your main directory's **airline_app/apps** folder.

-# 5. Run the application on Public Cloud using Bluemix and database On-Premise using CouchDB and Docker
+# 5. Run the application on Public Cloud using IBM Cloud and database On-Premise using CouchDB and Docker

 1. Create an on-premise database using Docker.
 Run the following commands to use the community's CouchDB Docker image.